model-health/model-health/README.md

 ## License

-Proprietary - See LICENSE file for details
+See LICENSE file for details

 ---